dev-felipe/gitflow-workflow/Readme.md

 ## master branch:<br />

-This branch has all the ultimate version of the project, the project wich is on production, from master branch, we created new branchs for work, the master branch should be merged with new release branches that are ok.
+This branch has all the ultimate version of the project, the project wich is on production, from master branch, we created new branchs for work, the master branch should be merged with new release branches that are ok.<br /><br />

+## feature branch:<br />

+This branch is about new tasks, new tasks was defined by arquiteture team should be maded in the feature branch, and one new task should be has one new feature branch, we can have various features branchs in project.